7 Ways To Mulch For Cheap Or Free

 Do you need to apply a layer or two of mulch to your garden or landscaping?
 Mulch can help keep your plants warm and act as a barrier against weeds, so mulching is important when it comes to yard and garden care.
 If you need a great deal of mulch, or perhaps you are working on a budget this year, then you might be wondering how to get the mulch you need for less.
 Take a look below at 7 ways to mulch for cheap or free (yes, free!) so you can get the protection you need without going broke.
-Here is what you need to know to get started!
+Here is what you need to know to get started with mulching!

 1. Choose recycled materials

 Disclosure: This post may contain affiliate links to Amazon and/or Etsy, which means that I may earn a small commission from some of the links in this post.
 Please see our Disclosure Page for more information.

 If you need to mulch a garden, choosing recycled materials may do the trick.
 This is a trick best used on vegetable gardens, as it is not that visually appealing to where you would want to use it for landscaping or front yard flower beds.
 Materials that you can use as mulch include black & white newsprint and cardboard.
 Do your research on print that uses colors (such as the comics, magazines etc) to see if you are comfortable using that material in your garden.

 2. Use yard clippings.